 "The customer is the boss," Farrell said in 1989, recalling the incident.
 "There are three little words we always want them to say -- 'I'll be back.'
 There's not a better job in the world than making someone happy."

-Farrell was born in 1927 in Brooklyn, New York and joined the Air Force in 1945 after graduating from high school.
+Farrell was born in 1927 in Brooklyn, New York, and joined the Air Force in 1945 after graduating from high school.
 After World War II ended, he served at radar stations in the Pacific Northwest.
-After completing his business degree, he worked as a salesman and manager for the Libby Foods company before opening his first ice cream parlor in Portland in 1963.
+After completing his business degree, he worked as a salesman and manager for the Libby Foods company before opening his first ice cream parlour in Portland in 1963.
 Farrell made an appearance in TV's "The Merv Griffin Show," and in 1976 he received the Horatio Alger Award from Norman Vincent Peale.
 At one point, Farrell's held the record for the World's Largest Sundae in the Guinness Book of Records.

 Farrell's ice cream shops had an old-fashioned feel to them and were a popular spot for birthday celebrations, which featured free sundaes and waiters singing "Happy Birthday."

 One of the stories he would tell in his customer service presentations involved a birthday party gone awry not long after the first Farrell's opened.
 An upset customer came to pay his bill.
 Farrell learned that the man's son was celebrating his sixth birthday, but nobody had given him his free sundae or sung "Happy Birthday."

 Farrell went straight to the fountain and made a sundae, topping it with a birthday candle.
 Then he asked the boy his name, stood up on a table, and yelled for everybody in the restaurant to be quiet.